MenuClose Menu

 • Proof of your relationship to the member: Marriage certificate, birth certificate

 If you don’t want to send us original proof of identification, you can get your documents certified by a member of one of the professions accepted by Nest.
+Please see What evidence do I need to provide to take my money out of Nest? for information on certifying an evidence.

 Where do I send the documents?